-I am very busy.
-I am finishing up supervision for my ATR and LPC here in Oklahoma.
+In the Spring of 2013, I finished up supervision for my ATR and LPC in Oklahoma.
 Even cooler, my supervisor is also a SWC grad!
-I am working full-time for the Cavett Kids Foundation, the same foundation where I completed my internship in 2012.
+I work full-time for the Cavett Kids Foundation, the same foundation where I completed my internship in 2012.
 With the Cavett Kids Foundation my title is “Art Therapist, Director of Diversionary Play.”

 The Cavett Kids Foundation is a non-profit organization benefiting children with life-threatening and chronic illnesses.
 The Foundation is most well-known for its summer camps where they use the “3 C’s,” Character, Coping & Connection, to teach the kids that their illness does not define them.
 The campers are taught to dream big, build character and learn from their diseases.